Sorry, you need to enable JavaScript to visit this website.

 Main inclusive Youth-Work programmes and target groups

-School community service done in schools could be considered as an effective form of inclusive youth work.
-(For more information on the school community service, see sub-chapter 9.4 Raising awareness about global issues)
+School community service done in schools could be considered an effective form of inclusive youth work.
+(For more information on the school community service, see 9.4 Raising awareness about global issues)

 From September 2018, the Family and Child Welfare Centres should ensure the pre-school and school social services [The Child Protection Act (1997. évi XXXI. törvény a gyermekek védelméről és a gyámügyi igazgatásról)].
 The aim is to prevent the vulnerability of children.
 These centres cooperate with the nurseries and schools.
-The centres also provide a service of school social workers which role is important for prevention because he/she is experienced and quickly recognises signs of danger.
+The centres also provide a service of school social workers, whose role is important for prevention because he/she is experienced and quickly recognise signs of danger.
 The social workers use psychological and social interventions for young people who are at risk or have problems.